 Optimize your website for mobile devices

-The first step in the process is making sure that your web design is optimized for mobile users.
+The first step in the process is to make sure your web design is optimized for mobile users.

 People visiting your website are 67% more likely to buy your products or services if it is mobile optimized.
 But 61% of users will abandon your page if the design isn’t mobile-friendly.

-Furthermore, 74% of users say that they are more likely to return to websites that are mobile-friendly.
+Furthermore, 74% of users say they are more likely to return to mobile-friendly websites.

 Here’s why.
 Take a moment to think about the current layout of your desktop site.
-There are certain elements that need to be changed in order to fit properly on a small screen.
+Certain elements will need to be changed to fit properly on a small screen.

-Now users won’t have to struggle to read small text.
-There’s no need for them to zoom in, side scroll, or do anything else that would impair their experience and limit their consumption.
+Now, users won’t have to struggle to read small text.
+There’s no need for them to zoom in, side scroll, or do anything else that would impair their experience and limit their buying behavior.

-It’s important for you to prioritize your mobile optimized website.
-This needs to happen before you start campaigns that drive more traffic to your mobile site.
+It’s important for you to prioritize the optimization of your mobile website.
+This needs to happen before you start campaigns that drive more traffic to it.

-Based on what we just discussed, it can have an adverse effect on the consumer opinion if they visit a site that’s not optimized for their device.
-Otherwise, you’re going to have high bounce rates and people leaving your site because navigation is too difficult.
+Based on what I just discussed, it can have an adverse effect on the consumer opinion if they visit a site not optimized for their device.
+Otherwise, you’ll have high bounce rates and people leaving your site because navigation is too difficult.

-So it’s safe to say that this should be your biggest priority right now if you haven’t already completed this step.
+It’s safe to say this should be your biggest priority right now if you haven’t already completed this step.

-Here is a basic template example to show you what a mobile-friendly design looks like.
+Here is a basic template to show you what a mobile-friendly design looks like: